Table of Contents

 11. Meditation helps

 After a long day a work, indulging in meditation alleviates stress.
 By reducing your stress levels, you can have a good night’s sleep and feel fresh the following day.
 More so, listening to deep sleep meditation music tunes before sleeping is perfect to improve your time while in deep sleep.
+If you sing along you even can stimulate your vagus nerve which improves sleep.

 As per the National Institutes of Health, following an exercise regime for 30 minutes per day and 5 days a week can work wonders for the body.
 Though avoid over-exercising or you could face sleep difficulties, including Insomnia.